inoxlang/inox/docs/builtin.md

 ```
 ### chrome.Handle/nav

-the nav method makes the browser navigate to a page.
+The nav method makes the browser navigate to a page.
 All HTTP requests made by the browser are checked against the permission system, so make sure to add the necessary permissions.

 **examples**